 We know that some young people thrived during the lockdowns, and the return to more usual rhythms of life now are incredibly difficult for them.
 Conversely, other young people found the lockdowns provided the most challenging circumstances they have faced, and they are now trying to process what has taken place over the last year.
 Either way, at Urban Saints we believe that the love of God and the care of excellent Leaders have the ability to transform the lives of young people everywhere.
 Your support is vital as we continue to provide young people with safe spaces to process what has happened, and to share with them the hope that Jesus brings, now and for their future.

 “It made a difference in lockdown because it gave you something to do and have lots of fun.
 I’m glad that our Leaders tried to keep the Group going even though we couldn’t meet face to face.
 It made the Group feel like (the Leaders) really cared.”
 Olivia, 2020

 When everything else has been so far from ‘normal’ for young people, it is the fantastic Urban Saints Leaders who have worked so hard to remain present.
 They have been the living example of ‘the long walk in the same direction’ that supports, guides and does life alongside young people.
 That may have been on Zoom, through doorstep conversations, with a phone call or via resources posted through a letterbox.
-We long to be back in a place where Urban Saints Leaders can all meet with young people in person again.
+We are delighted to be back in a place where Urban Saints Leaders can meet with young people in-person again.
 We also know there are some really positive things for us to learn from engaging digitally with young people and from providing additional support to Leaders during this time.

 It is likely that you can look back on your own childhood and teenage years and remember those who so significantly journeyed with you, who supported you and cared for you through all you faced.
 Can you help ensure that this experience is offered to every young person?